Balloon-borne telescope: Advantages

+Balloon-borne telescopes are much cheaper than space telescopes while achieving comparable optical performance.
+At altitudes around 40 km, atmospheric interference becomes negligible and allows observations in multiple wavelengths.
+The SuperBIT mission demonstrated that balloon platforms can match Hubble-class image quality for visible wavelengths at a fraction of the cost.
+Unlike orbital missions, failed balloon payloads can be recovered, repaired, and relaunched, enabling iterative development cycles with simpler designs and rapid integration of improved components such as upgraded camera sensors between flights.
+SuperBIT, for example, was constructed largely by PhD students who subsequently founded a commercial space technology company.

+Balloons also present fewer environmental drawbacks than rocket launches.
+They require no propellant combustion during ascent, generate no orbital debris, and avoid atmospheric re-entry burn-up at end of life.

 Disadvantages

 Balloon-borne telescopes have the disadvantage of relatively low altitude and a flight time of only a few days.
 However, their maximum altitude of about 50 km is much higher than the limiting altitude of aircraft-borne telescopes such as the Kuiper Airborne Observatory and Stratospheric Observatory for Infrared Astronomy, which have a limiting altitude of 15 km.
-A few balloon-borne telescopes have crash landed, resulting in damage to, or destruction of the telescope.
+A few balloon-borne telescopes have crash landed, resulting in damage or destruction of the telescope.

 The balloon obscures the zenith from the telescope, but a very long suspension can reduce this to a range of 2°.
 The telescope must be isolated from the induced motion of the stratospheric winds as well as the slow rotation and pendulum motion of the balloon.
 The azimuth stability can be maintained by a magnetometer, plus a gyroscope or star tracker for shorter term corrections.
 A three axis mount gives the best control over the tube motion, consisting of an azimuth, elevation and cross-elevation axis.